Dollar Cost Averaging Explained for Beginners

 (Before we continue, don't forget to check out Zelta.io, a platform with zero trading fees* and an extensive selection of over 200 cryptocurrencies to trade.)

-Regardless of price, dollar-cost averaging is investing the same sum of money in target security at regular intervals over a predetermined length of time.
-Investors can lower their average cost per share and lessen the effect of volatility on their portfolios by employing dollar-cost averaging.
+Regardless of the price, DCA ensures that the same sum of money is invested in the target security over a predetermined period.
+Investors benefit from lower average costs per share and reduced portfolio volatility when implementing DCA.

 Working of Dollar Cost Averaging for Crypto: